olaviinha/HS-dark-mode/README.md

 # HS Dark mode

-Chrome Extension that applies two style attributes to [hs.fi](https://hs.fi) to turn it dark and remove ads.
+Chrome Extension that applies two style attributes to [hs.fi](https://hs.fi) to turn it dark.
+Also removes ads, just because I was lazy to adjust their themes separately.
 Contributions welcome.

 ## Howto